 Independent advice on executive remuneration is received from the Executive Compensation practice of Radford.
 Radford is a member of the Remuneration Consultants Group and is a signatory to its Code of Conduct.
 Radford advises the Committee on all aspects of senior executive remuneration.
-Since the IPO, Radford has assisted with the drafting of the Remuneration Policy and has kept the Committee up to date on remuneration trends and corporate governance best practice.
+Since the IPO, Radford has been appointed by the Committee to assist with the drafting of the Remuneration Policy and has kept the Committee up to date on remuneration trends and corporate governance best practice.
 Radford does not have any other remuneration-unrelated connection with the Company and is considered to be independent by the Committee.
-During the year ended 31 December 2019, fees charged by Radford for advice provided to the Committee for 2019 amounted to approximately \$45k.
+During the year ended 31 December 2021, fees charged by Radford for advice provided to the Committee for 2021 amounted to approximately \$130k (year ended 31 December 2020: \$9k).